Jake Burger Preview, Player Props: Marlins vs. Phillies

 - The Phillies pitching staff ranks 11th in the league with a collective nine strikeouts per nine innings.

-- The Phillies have a 4.02 team ERA that ranks 11th among all league pitching staffs.
+- The Phillies have the 10th-ranked team ERA across all league pitching staffs (4.01).

-- Phillies pitchers combine to surrender 156 home runs (1.1 per game), the ninth-fewest in baseball.

-- In his last appearance on Wednesday, Aug.
-30 against the Los Angeles Angels, the left-hander tossed 4 2/3 innings, allowing three earned runs while surrendering seven hits.
+- His most recent appearance was on Saturday against the Milwaukee Brewers, when the right-hander went 4 2/3 innings, surrendering seven earned runs while giving up eight hits.

-- The 26-year-old has a 3.48 ERA and 8.3 strikeouts per nine innings across 14 games this season, while giving up a batting average of .232 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.